Mission Statement & Policies

 To ensure that the Library is welcoming and comfortable for all:

 - Covered beverages are permitted in most areas of the library.
 They are not, however, allowed in Special Collections or at the public computers.

 - Food is limited to the Teen Lounge and Commons at the Main Library, and the Meeting Room at Fowler, or in other designated spaces during library sponsored events.

 - Shirts and shoes must be worn in the library at all times.

-- Skateboarding or roller-blading on library property is not allowed.
+- Use of personal transportation devices (including bicycles, skateboards, or roller-blades) on library property is not allowed.

 Approved by the Concord Free Public Library Committee, March 18, 2014.

 Revisions Approved by the Library Committee on August 18, 2020, November 15, 2022

 The Library Corporation Board of Trustees only permits signs for library events and services hosted by the Library, the Library Corporation, the Library Committee, or the Friends of the Library.
 Signs may be displayed for library partnership organizations.
 From time to time, the Town of Concord may place signs of general interest and importance on the lawn.